Project and Program Management

 At Strategy Execution, we believe that every project manager is a leader.
 Because the responsibility for project completion falls on the project manager, they must possess superior communication, organizational, strategic, negotiation, and team management skills.

-What Will I Learn From One of Your Project and Program Management Certificates
+What Will I Learn From Your Project and Program Management Certificates

 Students that complete a project management certificate will know how to: